 DNS monitoring checks are essential in validating the seamless operation of DNS resolution, crucial for uninterrupted internet navigation.
 By querying specific hostnames against expected responses, these checks can swiftly flag a DNS resolution process as operational (UP) or problematic (DOWN).

 For example, monitoring might run a command like:

 If the response matches the expected IP, the DNS is considered healthy.
 This proactive measure ensures DNS performance remains robust, which is vital for network reliability and the overall user experience.

 In the event of discrepancies, debugging tools, including Traceroute, assist in tracing the issue to its source, allowing for quick resolution.
 Thus, integrating DNS monitoring checks is a strategic move to bolster network stability and maintain consistent service delivery.

 Why do we need recursive servers?

-For decreasing the load and increasing the speed, there are recursive servers which for a defined period of time keep the DNS records with the information needed to access a particular website.
+For decreasing the load and increasing the speed, there are recursive servers (DNS resolvers) that keep the DNS records with the information needed to access a particular website for a defined period of time.
 This time is called TTL (time to live), and the process is named DNS cache.
 There are such recursive servers in the internet service providers that keep the information for many websites for the period of time defined by the TTL.

 DNS is a very useful system that saves a lot of time and makes our lives easier.
-After this article, you will know better what is happening when you open a web page, how exactly the DNS works and what it means a domain name resolution.
+After this article, you will know better what happens when you open a web page, how exactly the DNS resolution works, and what it means a domain name resolution.